Terraform supports creating IAM roles via the aws_iam_role

 Let’s see what we need before we start:

-• Terraform — the step-by-step guide below will use the latest Terraform version available, (v1.52 at the time of writing).
+- Terraform installed.
+The step-by-step guide below uses the latest version available, v1.52 (at the time of writing).

-In this example, we will use the Amazon Web Services (AWS) Terraform provider to interact with the many resources supported by AWS.
+In this example, we will use the Amazon Web Services (AWS) Terraform provider to interact with the many resources AWS supports.
 We will create an IAM role and assign it to a newly created EC2 instance that will allow it read-only access to a newly created S3 storage bucket.

 Step 1: Configure the AWS provider

-You must configure the provider with the proper credentials before you can use it.
+Before you can use the provider, you must configure it with the proper credentials.
 To authenticate with AWS, you can use one of several methods.

 provider "aws" {